kwaldenphd/data-models/README.md

 Q18: What fields in our tables are functioning as keys?
 Which ones are primary keys and which ones are foreign keys?
 Include some explanation of your thought process.

 Q19: Work with a colleague to build a relational schema for a relational database that includes the Player_Birthplaces, Team_Locations, and Transactions tables.
 Include your diagram as well as an explanation of your process.

-Q20: How would you write an SQL query to select the list of player ids and birthplace countries from the Player_Birthplaces table?
-What data does this query return?

-Q21: How would you write an SQL query to return the unique list of player birthplace countries from the Player_Birthplaces table?
-What data does this query return?

-Q22: How would you write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order?
-What data does this query return?

-Q23: How would you write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country?
-What data does this query return?

-Q24: How would you write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M?
-What data does this query return?

-Q25: How would you write an SQL query that joins the Transactions and Team_Locations tables and returns all columns?
-What data does this query return?

-Q26: Where would you start in writing an SQL query that answers our question about the number of players born in Puerto Rico playing for teams located in Iowa?

-Q27: How would you describe the affordances of relational databases to someone who hasn't been through this lab?

-Q28: What questions or thoughts do you have about building and interacting with relational databases?